-- Lambo from Katekyo Hitman Reborn!.
-He can store anything in it.
+- Lambo from Reborn!
+(2004) He can store anything in it.
 Even a bazooka which is big enough to swallow him and I-Pin whole.

 - In one chapter of Himitsu Kichi the protagonists father has an afro.
 He's a comedian to boot.

-- Nordberg gets one of these in one of the in a flashback to the 70s in the Naked Gun films - so huge it won't fit through a door.
+- Nordberg gets one of these in a flashback to the 70s in The Naked Gun 33 1/3 - so huge it won't fit through a door.
 Another character then mentions that he was one of the first test cases for Minoxidil (a hair growth product).

 - In The Ice Pirates, during the final Time Warp scenes, one way they show years passing is Roscoe growing a huge afro that eventually outmasses his entire body.